rflume/Terraform-with-AWS-Provisioner-and-Ansible-Provider-for-Gitlab-CI/README.md

 **Important note: This image is yet untested because changing from Terraform 0.11 to 0.12 requires some code adaptations.
 Please create an issue if you encounter any bugs with this image!**

+**The tag `latest` will for the first remain using Terraform v0.11!
+However, to ensure always using the correct version please use the specific version tag!**

 This Docker images is based on the official **`hashicorp/terraform:0.12.0`** Terraform image and extends it with the [Terraform AWS Provider](https://github.com/terraform-providers/terraform-provider-aws/releases) and [Ansible Provisioner by radekg](https://github.com/radekg/terraform-provisioner-ansible).

 **It is intended for the use as base image for [GitLab CI pipelines](https://docs.gitlab.com/ce/ci/quick_start/README.html).** You can read my full article on how to use the image at Medium.com: [About Infrastructure on AWS, Automated with Terraform, Ansible and GitLab CI](https://medium.com/@robinflume/about-infrastructure-on-aws-automated-with-terraform-ansible-and-gitlab-ci-5888fe2e85fc).